 © Abkco Music, Inc.

 “That’s it folks.
 Thanks to Cardinal Cooke and all his assistants, not only for this concert, but for all the kids who now have a place off the mean streets.”

 Father Frank and Cardinal Cooke greet everyone as they leave.
-I’m observing my handiwork at the top of the steps.
-I’m shocked to see my ex-boss Marty Scorsese approach me.
-I’m at a loss for words.
+I observe my handiwork at the top of the steps.
+It is a shock to see my ex-boss Marty Scorsese approach me.
+I am at a loss for words.